llpeterson/internetworking/impl.md

 [Figure 2](#whitebox) is a simplified depiction of a white-box switch.
-The key difference from the earlier implementation on a general-purpose processor is the addition of a Network Processoring Unit (NPU), a domain-specific processor with an architecture and instruction set that has been optimized for processing packet headers (i.e., for implementing the data plane).
-NPUs are similar in spirit to GPUs that have an architecture optimized for rendering computer graphics, but in this case, the NPU is optimized for parsing packet headers and making a forwarding decsion.
+The key difference from the earlier implementation on a general-purpose processor is the addition of a Network Processor Unit (NPU), a domain-specific processor with an architecture and instruction set that has been optimized for processing packet headers (i.e., for implementing the data plane).
+NPUs are similar in spirit to GPUs that have an architecture optimized for rendering computer graphics, but in this case, the NPU is optimized for parsing packet headers and making a forwarding decision.
 NPUs are able to process packets (input, make a forwarding decision, and output) at rates measured in Terabits-per-second (Tbps), easily fast enough to keep up with 32x100-Gbps ports, or the 48x40-Gbps ports shown in the